 There may be some dates & times for which the recreational trail will have very heavy use or experience temporary closures.
 During inclement weather or flooding conditions, there may also be closures or delays in clearing the recreational trail for use.
 When there are major impacts to the recreation trail that we are aware of, we will post them here for more information.

-Round Mountain Trail (including Foothills Nature Trail and the Summit Adventure Trail) is closed for maintenance for the remainder of 2016.
+Round Mountain Trail (including Foothills Nature Trail and the Summit Adventure Trail) is closed for maintenance until summer of 2017.

 MIGRATORY BIRDS NOTICE: Migratory Bird Nesting Season Underway in Loveland Each year, beginning in mid-March and ending in late summer, our public spaces (including parks, open lands and the recreation trail) play host to many species of migratory nesting birds.
 The City has identified known nesting sites in public spaces with signage.